 In the dialog, you’ll see an Azure CLI command to create a Service Principal:

-- Copy the command from the dialog (it will be pre-filled with your account ID)
+- Copy the command from the dialog (it is pre-filled with your account ID)

-- Open Azure Cloud Shell (recommended) or your local terminal with Azure CLI installed
+- Open Azure Cloud Shell or your local terminal with Azure CLI installed

 - Paste and run the command